- 20 février 2019

 Each year, on average, companies invest 3.5% of their revenues into innovations

-More specific industries, such as Manufacturing, Pharmaceuticals, Biotechnology, and High-tech will spend far higher percentages.
+More specific industries, such as Manufacturing, Pharmaceuticals, Biotechnology, and High-tech, will spend far higher percentages.

 Investments in Innovation is on an increasing pathway.
-According to the latest report from PwC, the spending on R&D increased by 11.4 percent in 2018 to reach $782 billion.
+According to the latest report from PwC, the expenditure on R&D increased by 11.4 percent in 2018 to reach $782 billion.
 In 2018, Amazon invested $22.6 billion, nearly 13 percent of its revenues.
 Companies cannot limit themselves to only being reactive to the changes brought forward by the competitors if they want to be and stay successful in an exceedingly open market.
 They need to be pro-active and initiate changes.
 Innovation is the key to success for organizations.
 Investments in ‘science and innovation’ should not only be scientific research and development (R&D). ‘intangible investments’ also help to drive innovation.
 Implementing a culture of innovation within a company will benefit the company dynamic and will make it more resilient and plastic to the competition and evolution of the market.

 Four of the many benefits encountered by innovative companies are the followings

-Growing the business: Sixty-six percent of respondents in The Deloitte Innovation Survey 2015 stated that innovation is essential for growth.
+- Growing the business: Sixty-six percent of respondents in The Deloitte Innovation Survey 2015 stated that innovation is essential for growth.
 Businesses that innovate can scale up and hire more employees.
 That allows them to take on more customers and grab a more significant share of the market.
 Innovation is a fantastic way for companies to grow.

-Stay aligned with what the customers want: Customer needs are continually changing.
+- Stay aligned with what the customers want: Customer needs are continually changing.
 One of the key strengths of a company is to be plastic and to be able to adapt to changes.
 Innovative companies can respond quickly to the evolution of the market.
-At the extreme range of the spectrum, innovative companies could even bring a disruptive innovation to the market place and create from scratch new market needs.
+At the extreme range of the spectrum, innovative companies could even bring disruptive innovation to the market place and create from scratch new market needs.

 WHY AND HOW TO MEASURE THE INNOVATION ROI

 Measuring the components and results of innovation is of critical importance.
-As for any business component and as said by Business guru Peter Drucker, “If you cannot measure it, you cannot manage it”.
+As for any business component and as said by Business guru Peter Drucker, “If you cannot measure it, you cannot manage it.”
 Henry Chesbrough, executive director of the Center for Open Innovation at the University of California-Berkeley, invented the term “Open Innovation” and considered that “The traditional accounting measure of R&D only tracks internal spending.
 In a world of open innovation, it is increasingly inadequate as a measure of innovation ability”.

 The company “Innovation Leader” surveyed more than 200 companies regarding the metrics they use to measure how successful their innovation strategy.
 The top five indicators are:

-Revenue generated by new products (69 percent)
+- Revenue generated by new products (69 percent)

-Projects in the pipeline (66.5 percent)
+- Projects in the pipeline (66.5 percent)

-Stage-gate process, i.e., projects moving from one stage to the next (57.5 percent)
+- Stage-gate process, i.e., projects moving from one stage to the next (57.5 percent)

-P&L Impact or other financial implications (57 percent)
+- P&L Impact or other financial implications (57 percent)

-Number of ideas generated (44.5 percent)
+- Number of ideas generated (44.5 percent)

 Let us analyze the best process to reliably quantify the whole process and not only the results of innovation on the P&L.